SAP/openui5-fhir/README.md

 - [Contribute Code](CONTRIBUTING.md#contribute-code) (fixes and features)

 ## Compatibility
-The following table displays the versions of *OpenUI5-FHIR* and the corresponding compatible OpenUI5 versions.
+The following table displays the versions of *OpenUI5-FHIR* and the corresponding compatible OpenUI5 versions:

 | *OpenUI5-FHIR*	| *OpenUI5*	|
 | -----------------	| ---------	|